As a member of Blue Shield of California Promise Health Plan you have important rights and responsibilities.

-- Know about our organization, services, doctors, and specialists
+- About our organization, services, doctors, and specialists

-- Be informed when your doctor is no longer contracted with Blue Shield of California Promise Health Plan
+- When your doctor is no longer contracted with Blue Shield of California Promise Health Plan

-- Be able to see your medical records and follow the State and Federal laws that apply
+- About your medical records and the State and Federal laws that apply to their access and use

-- Have an honest talk with your doctor about all treatment choices for your condition, regardless of cost or benefit coverage
+- About all treatment choices for your condition, regardless of cost or benefit coverage

 You have the right to:

-- Always be treated with respect and recognition of your dignity
+- Always be treated with respect and dignity

 - Have your privacy kept safe by everyone in our health plan